HarshitBK/NLP-Assignment3/README.md

 Fine-tuning the model on task-specific data significantly improves its performance by aligning predictions with the requirements of the task, such as achieving higher accuracy in sentiment analysis or better exact-match scores in question-answering.
 This specialization allows the model to recognize patterns and linguistic nuances tailored to the task.
 However, fine-tuning also introduces challenges, such as reduced generalization to out-of-distribution data and the potential for overfitting, which can degrade test performance.

 # Contributions
-1. Harshi - Slected the model and calculated the number of parameters of the selected model.
+1. Harshi - Sleected the model and calculated the number of parameters of the selected model.
 2. Rushi - Fine tuned the pre-trained model for SST-2 classification task and calculated the scores of classification metrics.
-3. Hirva - Fine tuned the pre-trained model for SQuAD and calculated the score of its metrics.
+3. Hirva - Fine tuned the pre-trained model for SQuAD and tried to calculate the score of its metrics.
 4. Harshit and Khushal - Calculated the parameters after fine tuning, uploaded it on the hugging face and also answered Q7.
         Further, created and updated the github repository.